 - f2 = fm + fc = 1,500 – 700 = 800 Hz

-It’s important to note, before we get too into it, that the audible range of frequencies is 20 Hz – 20,000 Hz.
-Any sidebands outside of this range are typically filtered out of a ring mod unit since we cannot hear them, anyway!
+Before we get too into it, it's important to note that the audible range of frequencies is 20 Hz – 20,000 Hz.
+Any sidebands outside this range are typically filtered out of a ring mod unit since we cannot hear them, anyway!
 This helps free up headroom and prevents clipping.

 Let's further our understanding of the ring modulation effect by looking at a few other examples.

-Let’s start off with sine wave carriers and modulators since they are easy to visualize.
+Let's start with sine wave carriers and modulators since they are easy to visualize.

 In our first illustrated example, let's have a 1 kHz sine wave modulator.
 The frequency response is shown below: